23 Feb Starpack Awards: GWP scoop Gold and Silver at 2018 finals

 In essence, the brief was to create a reusable, multi trip packaging solution that allowed the James Dyson Foundation to supply a Dyson Desk-Cooler product and supporting literature to schools and colleges nationwide via courier.

-Major innovations were providing a fully recyclable transit solution that protected valuable / fragile items over multiple journeys, was fully reusable, aided logical packing and un-packing with lightweight internal fittings and didn’t use foam, EPS etc. It also had to reflect the James Dyson Foundation (and parent company’s) “engineering ethos”.
+Major innovations that were recognised by the judges were providing a fully recyclable transit solution that protected valuable / fragile items over multiple journeys, was fully reusable, aided logical packing and un-packing with lightweight internal fittings and didn’t use foam, EPS etc. It also had to reflect the James Dyson Foundation (and parent company’s) “engineering ethos”.

 The second successful pack was for high end lighting brand Haberdashery, creating a pendant shipper to allow for safe transit of ecommerce orders for a fragile & expensive glass pendant product.